 - You are allowed to ask for help

 Learning how to handle college stress without feeling overwhelmed takes practice.
-But with care, support, and small daily steps, you will get stronger.
+With care, support and small daily steps, you will get stronger.

 College is not just an academic journey.
 It is a personal unfolding.
 You are not behind neither are you ailing failing.
 You are just growing.